Online Consultation

 1. Polycystic Ovary Syndrome (PCOS)

-PCOS has become increasingly common and affects many women.
+PCOS has become increasingly common and affects many women with hormonal imbalance.
 It leads to hormonal irregularities, including elevated levels of male hormones like testosterone.
-These hormonal imbalances are among the reasons why missed period can occur.
-Symptoms may include irregular periods, missed periods, acne, abnormal hair growth, weight fluctuations, and sometimes infertility.
-Treatment options for PCOS are available, and more information can be found in other resources.
+These hormonal imbalances are among the reasons for missed periods.
+Symptoms may include irregular periods, acne, abnormal hair growth, weight fluctuations, and sometimes infertility.
+Treatment options are available, and understanding how to cure hormonal imbalance in women can help manage PCOS more effectively.

 1. Medications